dhonysilva/maaite/README.md

 end
 ```

-It demands more research to understand how to transoform the Livebook as a `mix deps`.
-Meanwhile, we will use the Livebook as the standalone application.
+It demands more research to understand how to transform the Livebook into a `mix deps`.
+Meanwhile, we will use the standalone Livebook application.

 ## Database support